Establishment of a tradition

 As military duty signs worn only by officers, gorgets had public recognition as symbols of authority and importance.
 Therefore, when the colonists were looking for a way in which to honour individual Aboriginal people, the gorget was a logical model.
 Gorgets could be inscribed with the wearer's name and an honorary title such as 'King' or 'Queen' and they were durable and easily worn around the neck on a chain or cord.
 By the 1830s it was common practice among pastoralists to present the Aboriginal man perceived to be the local leader with a gorget stating his position of authority in the vicinity of the settler's new property.
 In return, the Aboriginal leader was expected to prevent his people from interrupting the settler's pastoral endeavours and where possible to supply labour or information about the land.
 Gorgets were also given to Aboriginal people as tokens of gratitude for acting as guides to exploring parties, for helping in the establishment of pastoral properties, for their contribution as police or trackers, for saving people's lives or simply for being the 'last' living member of a 'tribe'.

 The oldest known gorget, dated 1815, belonged to King Bungaree who was a famous Sydney identity.
 Both he and his wife Queen Gooseberry had gorgets made for them by Governor Lachlan Macquarie.
 Bungaree's may have been the first Aboriginal gorget and the idea, therefore, attributable to Governor Macquarie.
 Macquarie had experience in the Americas and may have become familiar with the practice of presenting gorgets to Indians during that time.
 Macquarie made many more presentations of gorgets in an attempt to ingratiate himself and his government with the Aboriginal people who he believed had power over the general community.
 He began in December 1816 by presenting gorgets to all the Aboriginal leaders who attended the first of what were to be annual gatherings of the Aboriginal population at Parramatta.
-Macquarie planned to hold an annual feast and distribution of government blankets to maintain good relations between the colonial administration and the Aboriginal communities.
+Macquarie planned to hold an annual feast to maintain good relations between the colonial administration and the Aboriginal communities.
 He was intent on 'civilising' the Aboriginal people of New South Wales and in order to do so he needed help from the Aboriginal people respected by the general community.
 In order to obtain the help of such people he needed to affirm their positions in the eyes of both the Aboriginal and non-Aboriginal communities.
 Macquarie wrote in his diary (1 January 1818) about the presentations he made at the 'Native conference':

 I presented Gorgets to Cogie as Chief of the George's River Tribe, and to Norwong as Chief of the Botany Tribe and the Order of Merit to Tindall of the Cow Pastures and Pulpin of the Hawkesbury Tribe.